 EDUC 691E includes a minimum of four weekend seminars selected from among the following seven choices: Ableism, Religious Oppression, Classism, Transgender Oppression, Heterosexism, Racism and Sexism.

-Two Theory Courses (6 cr.), one of which should be taken outside the School of Education.
+Two Theory Courses (6 cr.), one of which should be taken outside the College of Education.
 Student regularly take related graduate level theory courses in Anthropology, Education, Women Gender and Sexuality studies, Political Science, Sociology, Psychology, and Sociology.

 Three Research Courses (9 cr.) to assure competency in both qualitative and quantitative research methods, and a third SJE Research Practicum project.

 ED.
-D. candidates are required to take 3 graduate level electives (12 cr.) (inside or outside the School of Education) related to scholarly interests selected in conjunction with graduate advisor and/or guidance committee.
+D. candidates are required to take 3 graduate level electives (12 cr.) (inside or outside the College of Education) related to scholarly interests selected in conjunction with graduate advisor and/or guidance committee.
 Students take courses in Afro-American Studies, Anthropology, Education (teacher education, higher education, educational policy), Women, Gender and Sexuality studies, Sociology, Political Science, Public Health, Psychology, and Sociology.

 For more information about the Social Justice Education program, please contact: